git-ftp/git-ftp/man/git-ftp.1.md

 # SYNCING UNTRACKED FILES

 The `.git-ftp-include` file specifies intentionally untracked files that Git-ftp should upload.
 If you have a file that should always be uploaded, add a line beginning with ! followed by the file's name.
 For example, if you have a file called VERSION.txt then add the following line:

 	!VERSION.txt

 If you have a file that should be uploaded whenever a tracked file changes, add a line beginning with the untracked file's name followed by a colon and the tracked file's name.
 For example, if you have a CSS file compiled from an SCSS file then add the following line:

 	css/style.css:scss/style.scss

 If you have multiple source files, you can add multiple lines for each of them.
 Whenever one of the tracked files changes, the upload of the paired untracked file will be triggered.

 	css/style.css:scss/style.scss
 	css/style.css:scss/mixins.scss

 If a local untracked file is deleted, a paired tracked file will trigger the deletion of the remote file on the server.

 When using the `--syncroot` option, all paths are relative to the set syncroot.
 If your source file is outside the syncroot, add a / and define a path relative to the Git working directory.

 	# upload "dist/style.css" with syncroot "dist"
 	style.css:/style.scss

 It is also possible to upload whole directories.
 For example, if you use a package manager like composer, you can upload all vendor packages when the file composer.lock changes:

 	vendor/:composer.lock

 But keep in mind that this will upload all files in the vendor folder, even those that are on the server already.
 And it will not delete files from that directory if local files are deleted.

+# DOWNLOADING FILES

+You can use git-ftp to download the from the remote host into your repository.
+You will need to install the lftp command line tool for that.

+	git ftp download

+It uses lftp's mirror command to download all files that are different on the remote host.
+You can inspect the changes with git-diff.
+But if you have some local commits that have not been uploaded to the remote host, you may not compare to the right version.
+You need to compare the downloaded files to the commit that was uploaded last.
+This magic is done automatically by

+	git ftp pull

+It does the following steps for you:

+	git checkout <remote-commit>
+	git ftp download
+	git add --all
+	git commit -m '[git-ftp] remotely untracked modifications' git ftp catchup
+	git checkout <my-branch>
+	git merge <new-remote-commit>

+If you want to inspect the downloaded changes before merging them into your current branch, add the option `--no-commit`.
+It will stop during the merge at the end of the pull action.
+You can inspect the merge result first and can then decide to continue or abort.

+	git ftp pull --no-commit
+	# inspect the result and commit them
+	git commit
+	# or abort the merge
+	git merge --abort

+If you abort the merge, the downloaded changes will stay in an unreferenced commit until the Git garbage collector is run.
+The commit id will be printed so that you can tag it or create a new branch.

 # NETRC

 In the backend, Git-ftp uses curl.
 This means `~/.netrc` could be used beside the other options of Git-ftp to authenticate.

 	$ editor ~/.netrc
 	machine ftp.example.com